ZeynepHusnaKocacenk/realtime-surgical-skill-analysis-3dslicer/README.md

 ## Overview
 This system integrates PyTorch-based BiLSTM and TCN models directly into 3D Slicer, enabling real-time inference on live tool motion data with sub-25ms latency.
-Built as part of a B.Sc. thesis at Carleton University (AI/ML Stream).
+Built as part of a B.Sc. thesis at Carleton under Professor Mathew Holden University (AI/ML Stream).

 ## Key Features